Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Get-AzNetworkWatcherFlowLogStatus.md

 				   }
 ```

 In this example we get the flow logging status for a Network Security Group.
-The specified NSG has flow logging enabled, default format and no retention policy set.
+The specified NSG has flow logging enabled, default format, and no retention policy set.

 ### Example 2: Get the Flow Logging and Traffic Analytics Status for a Specified NSG
 ```